‘The Bachelor’ Host Chris Harrison Admits Colton Underwood Was Picked As ABC’s Leading Man For ‘The Best TV’

 — RealitySteve (@RealitySteve) September 14, 2018

 Colton Underwood competed on Becca Kufrin’s season of The Bachelorette before heading to Bachelor in Paradise, where he had a tumultuous relationship with Tia Booth.
 On The Bachelorette, Underwood made headlines for revealing that he is still a virgin at age 26.
 The former NFL player has said he let sports get in the way of his love life and that he is still waiting for the right “heart.”
-Now, some fans of The Bachelor wonder how Underwood will dance around the show’s overnight fantasy suites—or, even more awkward, if he’ll use them.
+Now, some fans of The Bachelor wonder how Underwood will dance around the show’s overnight fantasy suites, or, even more awkward, if he’ll use them.

 Ever the champion for love, Chris Harrison told People he hopes Underwood’s season has a happy ending, complete with some Neil Lane bling.